bijoy26/crypto-beacon/README.md

 ## Architecture

-<ProjectName> leverages the advantages of [Polygon Network](https://matic.network), which is a blockchain decentralized application platform that provides hybrid _proof-of-stake_ and _plasma-enabled_ sidechains.
+CryptoBeacon leverages the advantages of [Polygon Network](https://matic.network), which is a blockchain decentralized application platform that provides hybrid _proof-of-stake_ and _plasma-enabled_ sidechains.

 The system creates a bridge between distributed file storage system powered by **IPFS (Inter Planetary File System)**.